ZadokJoshua/maui-app-beatus/README.md

 # Beatus.Maui

-At the end of the app, ensure you remove appsettings from gitignore.
+At the end of the app dev, ensure you remove appsettings from gitignore.